-- 230 g (1½ cups approx.) of your choice of raw nuts and/or seeds (I used walnuts, hazelnuts, almonds, sunflower seeds)
+- 230 g raw nuts and/or seeds (1½ cups approx.) I used walnuts, hazelnuts, almonds, sunflower seeds

-- 1 heaped tablespoon of chia or flax seeds, preferably ground
+- 1 tbsp chia or flax seeds -preferably ground

-- In a small pot, combine the butter, sweetener, cacao and cinnamon over a low heat, stirring until combined (a few minutes).
+- In a small pot, combine the butter or coconut oil, sweetener, cacao and cinnamon over a low heat, stirring until combined (a few minutes).

 - For a tastier slice, toast the oats, nuts, seeds and coconut in a large pan over a low heat for 5-10 minutes, stirring often (the coconut will colour).
 Or if you’d prefer, simply combine the dried ingredients raw.